ahmedtaha01/xssAttacks/README.md

-steps to run the project , insure that you have python 3.9 or lower
+steps to run the project , insure that you have python 3.9 or lower <a href="https://www.python.org/ftp/python/3.9.0/python-3.9.0-amd64.exe">here</a>

 ## 📦 Installation